PureHarmonyProject/app-encyclopedia/README.md

-# app-wikipedia
+# app-encyclopedia
-Wikipedia application for Oniro
+encyclopedia application for PureHarmony